 What Joe knew about Hunter, say 'no' to college and more Fox News Opinion

-Read the latest Fox News Opinion columns and watch videos from Tucker Carlson, Laura Ingraham and more.
+Read the latest Fox News Opinion columns and watch videos from Tucker Carlson, Sean Hannity, Laura Ingraham and more.

 Welcome to the Fox News Opinion Newsletter.
 To receive this newsletter in your email, subscribe here.